 Oral Cancer Screening

-In the span of one year, about 45,000 people in the United States are diagnosed with some form of oral cancer.
-While oral cancer is as treatable as other forms, the death rate associated with oral cancer is especially high, because it is often discovered long after the cancer has begun to spread.
-Similar to any other form of cancer, the sooner it is discovered, the more successfully it can be treated.
-That’s why oral cancer screenings are a regular part of a dental exam at Orangewood.
-People with higher risk for oral cancer should especially have screenings performed regularly.
+Every year, about 45,000 people in the United States are diagnosed with some form of oral cancer.
+The death rate associated with oral cancer is especially high because it is often discovered later on.
+As with any cancer, the sooner it is discovered, the more successfully it can be treated.
+That’s why oral cancer screenings are a regular part of a dental exam at Orangewood Family Dental.
+People with a higher risk for oral cancer should especially have screenings performed regularly.
 Factors that can increase the risk of oral cancer include: